Justaz17/learn-software-testing/exam-2022-software-testing-sodv06002.md

 ### Part 2 - (12 Marks)

-Refactor the OvertimeHoursProcessor to make it testable by introducing a layer of indirection to avoid the dependency i.e. write code or pseudocode.
+Refactor the OvertimeHoursProcessor to make it testable by introducing a layer of indirection to avoid the dependency i.e. write **code** or **pseudocode**.
 You refactoring should include adding an interface which will allow use of a configurable stub in the unit tests.

 ```java
 package io.github.username.exam.code;